 Common Characteristics and Considerations

 Metal vs Wood

 The 2 most common types of material for construction is metal and wood.
 Both are good and have their pros and cons.
-In comparison to wood, metal bunk beds weigh less, they’re extremely long lasting, more compact and usually relatively cheap.
+In comparison to wood, metal bunk beds weigh less, they’re extremely long-lasting, more compact and usually relatively cheap.
 They are however less aesthetically pleasing.
-Wooden bunk beds on the other hand are much nicer to look at with a huge variation of designs; the look, feel and finish is of a higher quality and so is the build, especially those with storage or stairs.
+Wooden bunk beds, on the other hand, are much nicer to look at with a huge variety of designs; the look, feel and finish is of a higher quality and so is the build, especially those with storage or stairs.
 As expected the price of a wooden counterpart can sometimes be double if not triple.